Libra (DC Comics): Fictional character biography

-In Final Crisis: Secret Files #1, it was shown that Libra was born Justin Ballantine, who lost his mother at the age of eight due to an alcoholic pharmacist mismeasuring medicine his mother needed.
-Soon after his father turned to alcoholism himself and brutally abused Justin regularly.
-Justin would later use all the money he had to buy a telescope so that he could stargaze and imagine a better life among the stars.
-His father threatened to beat him with his telescope one night but he lost his balance and fell to his death, which led Justin to see the importance of balance in the universe.
-While attending university, his physics professor was Ted Knight (Starman).
+Libra's backstory is given in Final Crisis: Secret Files #1.
+He was born Justin Ballantine and lost his mother at the age of eight due to an alcoholic pharmacist mismeasuring medicine his mother needed.
+Soon afterward, his father turned to alcoholism himself and became abusive.
+He threatened to beat him with his telescope, but lost his balance and fell to his death, which led Justin to see the importance of balance.